danilojezernik/danilojezernik-portfolio-angular/src/assets/documentation/reusable-form-add/README.md

 # Reusable Form Component

-The `ReusableFormComponent` is a dynamic form generator that creates form controls based on a provided configuration.
+The `ReusableFormAddComponent` is a dynamic form generator that creates form controls based on a provided configuration.
 This component is highly customizable and can be used to create different forms by just changing the configuration.

 ## Overview

-The `ReusableFormComponent` uses Angular's reactive forms to dynamically generate form controls based on the configuration provided by the parent component.
-This allows for creating flexible and reusable forms.
+The `ReusableFormAddComponent` uses Angular's reactive forms to dynamically generate form controls based on the configuration provided by the parent component.
+This allows for creating flexible and reusable forms to add data.

 ## Form Configuration